 Finding the right psychologist for you can be a daunting and confusing task and add to your overwhelm.
-I offer a free, no-obligation, 15-minute consultation call for us to determine whether I might be the right person for you.
-If we discover that I am not the right person for you, then I will endeavour to help find someone who is.
+We offer a free, no-obligation, 15-minute consultation call for us to determine whether we might be the right service for you.
+If we discover that we are not the right service for you, then we will endeavour to help recommend someone who is.

 + How long is each therapy session?

 Each therapy session lasts up to 50 minutes.
-On occasion, for trauma processing work I may offer slightly longer 70-80 minute sessions, however these are discussed and arranged on an individual basis.
+On occasion, for trauma processing work we may offer slightly longer 75-90 minute sessions, however these are discussed and arranged on an individual basis.

 + How many sessions might I need?

 This will vary depending on the difficulties you are experiencing and the goals you might have for coming to therapy.
-Typically, I recommend a minimum of 6-8 sessions, following which we will review our work together and discuss whether further sessions may be required.
+Typically, we recommend a minimum of 6-8 sessions, following which you will review the work, together with your psychologist, and discuss whether further sessions may be required.
 Therapy can continue for as long or short a time as you wish or may require.